LearnToRunFast/CS_Notes/DesigningDataIntensiveApplications/DesigningDataIntensiveApplications.md

 Two mechanisms are often used in Dynamo-style datastores:

-***Read repair***
+- *Read repair*

-When a client makes a read from several nodes in parallel, it can detect any stale responses.
-For example, in Figure 5-10, user 2345 gets a version 6 value from replica 3 and a version 7 value from replicas 1 and 2.
+  - When a client makes a read from several nodes in parallel, it can detect any stale responses.
+    - For example, in Figure 5-10, user 2345 gets a version 6 value from replica 3 and a version 7 value from replicas 1 and 2.
 The client sees that replica 3 has a stale value and writes the newer value back to that replica.
-This approach works well for values that are frequently read.
+  - This approach works well for values that are frequently read.

-***Anti-entropy process***
+- *Anti-entropy process*

-In addition, some datastores have a background process that constantly looks for differences in the data between replicas and copies any missing data from one replica to another.
-Unlike the replication log in leader-based replication, this *anti-entropy process* does not copy writes in any particular order, and there may be a significant delay before data is copied.
+  - Some datastores have a background process that constantly looks for differences in the data between replicas and copies any missing data from one replica to another.
+  - Unlike the replication log in leader-based replication, this *anti-entropy process* does not copy writes in any particular order, and there may be a significant delay before data is copied.

-Not all systems implement both of these; for example, Voldemort currently does not have an anti-entropy process.
-Note that without an anti-entropy process, values that are rarely read may be missing from some replicas and thus have reduced durability, because read repair is only performed when a value is read by the application.
+Not all systems implement both of these.

+- For example, Voldemort currently does not have an anti-entropy process.
+- Note that without an anti-entropy process, values that are rarely read may be missing from some replicas and thus have reduced durability, because read repair is only performed when a value is read by the application.

-###### Quorums for reading and writing
+#### Quorums for reading and writing

-In the example of **Figure 5-10**, we considered the write to be successful even though it was only processed on two out of three replicas.
-What if only one out of three replicas accepted the write?
-How far can we push this?

 If we know that every successful write is guaranteed to be present on at least two out of three replicas, that means at most one replica can be stale.
 Thus, if we read from at least two replicas, we can be sure that at least one of the two is up to date.
 If the third replica is down or slow to respond, reads can nevertheless continue returning an up-to-date value.

-More generally, if there are *n* replicas, every write must be confirmed by *w* nodes to be considered successful, and we must query at least *r* nodes for each read.
+If there are *n* replicas, every write must be confirmed by *w* nodes to be considered successful, and we must query at least *r* nodes for each read.
 (In our example, *n* = 3, *w* = 2, *r* = 2.)
 As long as *w* + *r* > *n*, we expect to get an up-to-date value when reading, because at least one of the *r* nodes we’re reading from must be up to date.

 Reads and writes that obey these *r* and *w* values are called *quorum* reads and writes.You can think of *r* and *w* as the minimum number of votes required for the read or write to be valid.

 In Dynamo-style databases, the parameters *n*, *w*, and *r* are typically configurable.
 A common choice is to make *n* an odd number (typically 3 or 5) and to set $w = r = \lceil{(n + 1) / 2}\rceil$.

-However, you can vary the numbers as you see fit.
-For example, a workload with few writes and many reads may benefit from setting *w* = *n* and *r* = 1.
+- However, you can vary the numbers as you see fit.
+  - For example, a workload with few writes and many reads may benefit from setting *w* = *n* and *r* = 1.
 This makes reads faster, but has the disadvantage that just one failed node causes all database writes to fail.

 > _**Note:**_ There may be more than *n* nodes in the cluster, but any given value is stored only on *n* nodes.
 This allows the dataset to be partitioned, supporting datasets that are larger than you can fit on one node.